 - CQUniversity Student Email

 - Internet

 - Unit Website (Moodle)

-- 3.5mm Headphones to be used in the Computer Labs

-- MATLAB and Simulink Suite Software (For students without access to a CQUni campus, see the Textbook and Resources section for more information.
-Students may be eligible for a complementary license, email a.jayasuriya@cqu.edu.au for more details.
+- MATLAB and Simulink Suite Software (For students without access to a CQUni campus), see the Textbook and Resources section for more information.

 All submissions for this unit must use the referencing style: Harvard (author-date) For further information, see the Assessment Tasks.